Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes

 Next, we discuss how to combine the aggregations of the candidate functions.

 \textit{Background: Methods for Unsupervised Aggregation} Because we lack ground truth labels in our setting, it is not possible to directly evaluate the quality of the candidate functions.
 A popular unsupervised aggregation strategy is to take the Majority Vote (MV) across function outputs \cite{wang2022selfconsistency}.
 Formally, MV treats the functions as independent of one another and assigns equal weight to all function outputs.
 However, the functions are not of equal quality --- over 40\% of synthesized functions result in less than 25 Text F1 in extraction quality.
 Therefore, \systemname{} uses weak supervision (WS), a popular standard statistical framework for modeling the accuracies and correlations between noisy sources of information without any labeled data \cite{ratner2017snorkel, fu2020fast}.
+In WS, we learn a \textit{label model} that is parametrized by the accuracies and correlations of the candidate functions.
 WS is widely used in industry \cite{ratner2017snorkel}.

-Unfortunately, the standard programmatic WS setup makes several assumptions that do not apply in our setting.
-The gap arises because the standard programmatic WS setup assumes \textit{human-designed} functions that output standardized classes for classification.
-In contrast, the functions in our setting are \textit{machine-generated} functions that output non-standardized extracted text.
-Our setting violates the following assumptions of the existing WS setting:
+Unfortunately, existing WS setups make the following assumptions that do not apply in our setting.
+The standard setup assumes \textit{human-designed} functions while our setting uses \textit{machine-generated} functions that output non-standardized extracted text.